ibm-cloud-docs/satellite/service-dependency.md

 # Service dependency map for IBM Cloud Satellite
 {: #service-dependencies}

 If a service depends on other {{site.data.keyword.cloud_notm}} services, there can be impacts if any of the dependent services are having issues.
-The dependency severity indicates the impact to the service when the dependency is down.
 {: shortdesc}

 Critical